 How Your Income Could Affect Your Benefit Payments

 First, you must have a physical or mental impairment that prevents work to qualify for Social Security Disability benefits.
 You must also meet income requirements.
-The Social Security Administration (SSA) decides how much an injured person can make annually and still qualify for benefits.
-If you earn higher than the limit, you won’t be able to collect any payments.
+The Social Security Administration (SSA) decides how much an injured person can make monthly and still qualify for benefits.
+If you earn higher than the limit, you won’t be eligible for benefits.

-To receive SSD benefits, your impairment must be one that:
+To receive SSDI benefits, your impairment must be one that:

 - Will probably result in death.